sf-wdi-15/blog_app_rails/README.md

 * A new page to create a article
 * An edit page to edit a article
 * A route to article new articles to
-* A routearticle to update articles
+* A route article to update articles
 * A route to delete articles